 Hybrid flooring – Pros and cons

-Hybrid flooring is an excellent and innovative style of flooring that combines the greatest characteristics of vinyl and laminate flooring to create a new and improved floating floor option.
+Hybrid floating floor is an excellent and innovative style of flooring that combines the greatest characteristics of vinyl and laminate flooring to create a new and improved floating floor option.

 There are two main types of hybrid flooring: